PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 You can run the full code in `StepByStep/12-join`.

 We are done, but there are always small improvements you can make in this chart to improve the user’s experience.
 Here are some examples:
-* Each view shows a planet in scale with its satellites, but perhaps it would be interesting to have all the views in the same scale, to compare satellites of different planets.
+* Each view shows a planet to scale with its satellites, but perhaps it would be interesting to have all the views in the same scale, to compare satellites of different planets.
 * The data source contains a lot of interesting information about planets and moons, such as their diameters.
 It could be provided to the viewer using tooltips.

 These ideas are left as exercises, described in the following sections, but you can see the full solution in `StepByStep/final`, which incorporates all these changes.

 ## Exercise 1: Use a common scale

-Add a button to allow the viewer to toggle the scale used in the views:  either a separate scale for each planet (as it is currently) or a common scale for all views, that will allow satellites to be compared (_Figure 6_).
+Add a button to allow the viewer to toggle the scale used in the views:  either a separate scale for each planet (as it is currently) or a common scale for all views, which will allow satellites to be compared (_Figure 6_).

 ![Figure 6 - Using a common scale for all views](./images/figure-6.png) _Figure 6 - Using a common scale for all views (right) allows the viewer to compare diameters of satellites that orbit different planets, but makes small moons harder to see.
 Code: [`StepByStep/exercise1-common-scale/solution`](../StepByStep/exercise1-common-scale/solution)._

-To implement this:
+Here's how implement this:

-1. Add a Boolean variable to the `app` object in `js/common.js` to keep track of the current option;
+1. Add a Boolean variable to the `app` object in `js/common.js` to keep track of the current option.

-2. Add a button, checkbox or other control in `js/page.js` to allow the user to change the state, redrawing the chart after each change, and
+2. Add a button, checkbox, or other control in `js/page.js` to allow the user to change the state, redrawing the chart after each change.

 3. Refactor the `configScale()` function in `js/config.js` to configure the common scale to be used in all views when the user sets the variable to use it, rendering the planets and moons in scale for the entire application.